Made in USA Challenge is a resource for the conscious consumer to find made in USA goods that are safe, ethically made, eco-friendly and awesome.

 Through my journey I have developed a passion for the Made in America movement.
 I have developed the blog into a resource for concerned consumers looking for the best products made in America, as well was to create a venue for a dialogue on issues concerning consumerism and the role of buying American made.

-Join me on my challenge!
+Join me on the challenge!

 The Made in USA Challenge is my journey to become a conscious consumer by finding, buying and sharing products made in USA.
 I have developed this site into a resource for concerned consumers looking for the best products made in America, as well was to create a venue for a dialogue on issues concerning consumerism and the role of buying American made.